The Pros and Cons of Buying a New Build Home

 Many people who buy a new build home are drawn in by the fact that nobody has ever lived in the home before and it does not have any history.
 This also means that there are less likely to be issued during the purchase of a new build as there is no upward chain.
 Or, in the case of first-time buyers investing in a new build, no chain at all.
 Most companies providing new-build homes also offer both the Help to Buy and Start Homes Initiative to make owning your own home easier.

 All new build homes are built to the latest industry specification and many developers offer warranties or insurance on the homes they erect.
 Regardless, all new build properties come with a 10-year warranty from the National House Building Council, giving new homeowners peace of mind should anything go wrong.
 Due to these levels of protection, many new build owners find that maintenance costs are low for the first few years living in the property.
-Furthermore, due to the modern insulation and double-glazing used during the building process, energy bills tend to be lower than an older house of the same size.
+Furthermore, due to the modern insulation and double-glazing used during the building process, newly built properties tend to be more energy efficient and energy bills tend to be lower than an older house of the same size.

 The cons of new build homes